 Are you planning to switch to a hybrid water heater?
 Hybrid heaters, or heat pump water heaters, are convenient, cost-effective, and energy-efficient.
 But do the benefits justify the upfront installation cost?
+Is it the best water heater option to buy?
 Let’s dive into the pros and cons of hybrid water heaters.

 How Do Hybrid Water Heaters Work?

 Both standard tank heaters and tankless heaters generate heat with a burner that uses a fuel source – either electricity or gas.
 In contrast, hybrid water heaters have a heat pump that removes heat from the surrounding air and uses it for heating water, which then flows through water pipes to plumbing fixtures.

 If the demand for hot water is higher than the heat pump can supply – for example, if you’re running the shower, the washing machine, and a faucet all at once – the hybrid heater will use electricity to supply extra heat.

 Hybrid water heaters are electricity-only and have a storage tank, like traditional heaters.

 Advantages of Hybrid Water Heaters for Ottawa Homeowners

 Hybrid water heaters are gaining popularity thanks to the many benefits they offer Ottawa homeowners, such as:

 - Lower energy costs.
 In an average household, heating water accounts for about a quarter of the monthly electric bill.
 A hybrid water heater can save thousands of dollars over its lifespan, even after you factor in the installation costs.